Ready4theCrush/concha/README.md

     ```
     We assumed cupcakes were made it batches of 8, that they cost $3 to make,
     and sell for $4.75.
-2. Simulate some transaction data
+2. Simulate some transaction data.
     ```python
     sim_planner.simulate_history(
         num_days=180,